werf/werf/docs/pages_en/reference/cheat_sheet.md

 ## Pipeline building blocks

-Following commands can be composed to make a pipeline suited for your needs.
+You can create a pipeline tailored to your needs using the commands below.

-Running most commands will trigger rebuild of missing images first.
-You can skip the rebuild with the `--skip-build` flag.
-Make sure required images are built beforehand with `werf build`.
+Running most of the commands will first cause the missing images to be rebuilt.
+You can skip the rebuild by using the `--skip-build` flag.
+Make sure that the necessary images are built beforehand using the `werf build` command.

-### integrate with a CI system (GitLab and GitHub Workflows supported)
+### Integrating with a CI system (GitLab and GitHub-based workflows are currently supported)

-Set the defaults for werf commands and perform login into a container registry based on GitLab environment variables:
+Set default values for werf commands and log in to the container registry based on GitLab environment variables:

 ```
 . $(werf ci-env gitlab --as-file)
 ```
-### build, tag, and publish images
+### Building, tagging, and publishing images

-Build images using container registry:
+Build images using the container registry:

 ```
 werf build --repo ghcr.io/group/project
 ```

-Build images with custom tags in addition to content-based tags:
+Build images and attach custom tags to them in addition to content-based tags:

 ```
 werf build --repo ghcr.io/group/project --add-custom-tag latest --add-custom-tag 1.2.1
 ```

-Build and store final images in a separate registry that is deployed in the Kubernetes cluster:
+Build and store the final images in a separate registry deployed in the Kubernetes cluster:

 ```
 werf build --repo ghcr.io/group/project --final-repo fast-in-cluster-registry.cluster/group/project
 ```

-Build images using container registry (or local storage if needed) and export them into another container registry:
+Build images using the container registry (or local storage if needed) and export them to another container registry:

 ```
 werf export --repo ghcr.io/group/project --tag ghcr.io/group/otherproject/%image%:latest
 ```

-### run one-off tasks (unit-tests, lint, one-time jobs)
+### Running one-off tasks (unit-tests, lints, one-time jobs)

-Run tests in built image `frontend_image` in Kubernetes Pod:
+Use the following command to run tests in the previously built `frontend_image` in the Kubernetes Pod:

 ```
 werf kube-run frontend_image --repo ghcr.io/group/project -- npm test